 - Leif & Thorn: When Katya signs too quickly for Thorn to keep up, the attached dialogue box is mostly question marks.

 - SonnyBone's Fun With Ahmed series.

-- That Guy with the Glasses's Colbert Report theme lyrics video.
+- Doug Walker's Colbert Report theme lyrics video.

-- The Rap Critic and Todd in the Shadows both do this.
-Todd will often only put subtitles to invoke this trope, while Rap Critic will already have subtitles.
+- Todd in the Shadows will often only put subtitles of the lyrics of a song he is reviewing to invoke this trope.

 - In Chester A. Bum's silent review of The Artist, the cations read (something about a platypus), and later, (he literally said nothing during that).

 - My Way Entertainment, during their Bleach parody.
 Ichigo's dad says, "Welcome to the world of motherfucking midgets and...(gibberish)", while the subtitles simply show a string of question marks.

 - This parody of the Death Note opening, near the end.
 (WARNING: Contains racially sensitive language!)

 - JonTron often has confused subtitles when Jon says something unintelligible.